anuragbhargava889/order_api/README.md

 - this folder contains test case run using `npm test app/test` which in turn uses [Mocha]

 **./schemas**
-- `schemas` are [JSONSchema] validation schemas for creating or updating a Order.
+- `schemas` are [JSONSchema] validation schemas for reading , creating or updating a Order.

 **./orders**
 - `controllers` are Express.js route handlers that have `request`, `response`, and `next` parameters.